ComfortDelGro: Inspection and Testing Services

 VICOM is offering testing and inspection services to a wide spectrum of industries such as automotive, petrochemical, aerospace, manufacturing, building, construction, marine and gas.

 Driving Centre

 ComfortDelGro Driving Centre is a partnership with Chofu Driving School of Japan.
 The Centre provides driving instruction for motorcars, motorcycles, bus and taxi vocational licences as well as corporate training.

 Car Rental

 ComfortDelGro Rent-A-Car operates as a car-rental and leasing-service provider in Singapore with a fleet of more than 1,100 vehicles.

 Insurance Broking Service

-ComfortDelGro Insurance Brokers is an associate company of the Group, and its principal activities relate to risk protection and transfer solutions.
+ComfortDelGro Insurance Brokers is an associate company of the Group, and its principal activities relate to risk protection and transfer solutions through the disciplines of insurance broking, employee benefits consulting, risk management operations, claims and loss management and customised solutions.

 It proposes and implements solutions involving a blend of traditional insurance products, alternative risk financing instruments and methods to help the Group mitigate any risks faced in an increasingly complex environment.

 Outdoor Advertising

 Moove Media is the advertising arm of ComfortDelGro and has been in operations since 8 April 2005 through the merger of Comfort Ads and SBS Transit Advertising.
 It marked its launch with several large cows dotted across the island.

 As of 2020, Moove Media offers an integrated outdoor advertisement platforms, reaching commuters islandwide, through: